nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 {: .alert .alert-warning}
 > :exclamation: **Warning:**
 >
-> Make sure the constraints for each parameter are met when entering a command.
+> * Make sure the constraints for each parameter are met when entering a command.
 Not following these constraints may lead to errors and prevent the command from being executed correctly.
+>
+> * A Person is considered as duplicate if they share the same phone number or email address regardless of whether they are a student or teacher and are considered as errors in EduConnect.
+For example, a student with the phone number `12345678` cannot be added if another student or teacher already has the same phone number.

 | Parameter           | Definition                                                        | Constraints                                                                                                            | Examples                                                                   |
 |---------------------|-------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------|